 Purpose-built motorcycling pants thinly disguised as regular cargo pants.

-I have evaluated several different motorcycle pants and jeans, some of which were not specifically designed as riding apparel.
+But some of them are not specifically designed as motorcycle riding apparel.

 The jeans and pants I reviewed are not true motorcycle riding pants, but they do offer extra toughness and durability compared to regular cotton materials used in typical khaki pants.